 There are multiple ways to answer this question.
 The easiest explanation would be – digital commerce is the selling and buying of products and/or services online.
 The transaction may take place online or offline.

-It is important to note that most businesses operating in different industries have an online presence and provides information on their product and/or services on the website, social media, and other mediums.
+It is important to note that most businesses operating in different industries have an online presence and provide information on their product and/or services on the website, social media, and other mediums.

 Hence, it becomes important to modify the traditional definition of digital commerce to match the current scenario.